orsonteodoro/gcf2/README.md

 enable-perl-makemaker-autoedit.conf to control how to build the perl module packages.

+When a temporarly lto disable is placed on perl packages, it may need to be manually placed in the agnostic lists (/etc/portageemerge-*-lto-agnostic.lst) in order to build it.

 #### Runtime error: control flow integrity check

 The problematic sources could be the binary is in parenthesis or could be